rust-lang/rfcs/text/0000-min-rust-version.md

 ## Third stage: versions resolution

-`rust` field becomes required and cargo will add it as a constraint to dependency versions resolution.
-If user uses e.g. Rust 1.40 and uses crate `foo = "0.2"`, but all selected versions of `foo` specify MSRV e.g. equal 1.41 or bigger (or even nightly) `cargo` will issue an error.
+`rust` field will be used as a constraint for dependency versions resolution.
+If user uses e.g. Rust 1.40 and uses crate `foo = "0.2"`, but
+all selected versions of `foo` specify MSRV e.g. equal 1.41 or bigger (or even nightly) `cargo` will issue an error.